Viewing: Summer

 2. Choose Your Transportation Mode

-• Parks Canada Shuttles (Park and Ride): Best value (about $8/adult in 2026).
-Park at the Lake Louise Ski Resort (1 Whitehorn Rd).
-These sell out well in advance during peak season, book as early as possible.
+• Parks Canada Shuttles (Park and Ride): The public shuttle option from the Lake Louise Ski Resort Park and Ride.
+These can fill well in advance during peak season, so book early and confirm current fares with Parks Canada.
 Book with Parks Canada.

 • If Parks Canada or Roam are full: Lake Louise Ski Resort and private operators.
 Lake Louise Ski Resort offers a summer shuttle plus sightseeing gondola.
-Private operators (see below) can also sell out on peak days, check availability early and book ahead regardless of which operator you choose.
-Do not assume any option will have walk-up seats on a peak summer day.
+Private operators (see below) can also fill on peak days.
+Check availability early and book ahead regardless of which operator you choose.

 If you are looking for sunrise timing or specific needs (for example, dogs), check operator policies and availability directly: